node -v

 has documentation on the parameters typically set for a tracker.

-Fork the repository.
+Create a new branch.
 Place new data file in the appropriate tracker directory.
-Test and do quality checks on that fork.
+Test and do quality checks locally by running python -m http.server 8000 at the root of the directory.
 When ready, make a pull request to the main repository.
 And accept the pull request to make the update.

 Detailed GEM Specific Instructions for creating and updating GIPT tiles